hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2.md

 `kubectl get pods`{{execute}}

 Nginx starts fairly quickly so the Pod status may be already running creating, or initializing.
-To get a complete status of the deployment availability run this inspection

-`kubectl get pods`{{execute}}.

-Nginx is running once the deployment _Available_ status reaches `1` and the Pod status reports `Running`.
+Nginx is running once the Pod status reports `Running`.

 However, from outside of Kubernetes at this terminal, it cannot be easily reached.
 Let's change the Service type for Nginx from ClusterIP to NodePort.

 `kubectl expose pod nginx-one --type=NodePort`{{execute}}